Cubulation of Bruhat graphs: Abstract

 \section{Abstract}

-For $(W,S)$ an arbitrary Coxeter system and any $y \in W$, we investigate the relationship between the condition that the Kazhdan--Lusztig polynomial $\Pxy$ is trivial for all $x \leq y$, and the condition that the Bruhat graph for the interval $[1,y]$ can be cubulated, meaning roughly that this graph can be spanned by a product of subintervals of $\Z$.
-In one direction, we combine results of Carrell--Peterson and Elias--Williamson to prove that if $[1,y]$ can be cubulated, then $\Pxy = 1$ for all $x \leq y$.
-We then investigate the converse of this statement.
-For $(W,S)$ finite and $w_0$ the longest element in $W$, so that $P_{x,w_0} = 1$ for all $x \in W$, we construct cubulations of $[1,w_0]$ in types $A$ and $B/C$.
+For $(W,S)$ an arbitrary Coxeter system and any $y \in W$, we investigate the condition that the Bruhat graph for the interval $[1,y]$ can be cubulated, meaning roughly that this graph can be spanned by a product of subintervals of $\Z$.
+Results of Carrell--Peterson and Elias--Williamson imply that if $[1,y]$ can be cubulated, then the Kazhdan--Lusztig polynomial $\Pxy = 1$ for all $x \leq y$.
+We consider the converse to this result.
+For $(W,S)$ finite and $w_0$ the longest element in $W$, so that $P_{x,w_0} = 1$ for all $x \in W$, we use normal form forests to construct cubulations of $[1,w_0]$ in types $A$ and $B/C$.
 However, in some exceptional types, we determine elements $y \in W$ such that $P_{1,y} = 1$ but $[1,y]$ cannot be cubulated.
 We then prove that if there are infinitely many $y \in W$ such that $[1,y]$ can be cubulated, then $(W,S)$ must be of type $\tilde{A}_n$ for some $n \geq 1$.
 Finally, for $(W,S)$ of type $\tilde{A}_2$, we exhibit a cubulation of $[1,y]$ for each of the infinitely many $y \in W$ such that $\Pxy = 1$ for all $x \leq y$.